Media Highlights

 The Dallas Morning News: A Tax on Salsa?
 Why Tomato Prices Could Jump in Texas, Across U.S.

-“We are talking about billions in economic activity and nearly 50,000 American jobs that depend on this trade.” — Dr. Umit Gurun, Stan Liebowitz Professor of accounting and of finance and managerial economics
+“We are talking about billions in economic activity and nearly 50,000 American jobs that depend on this trade.” — Dr. Umit Gurun, Stan Liebowitz Distinguished Professor of accounting and of finance and managerial economics

 -